Redbrainltd/shopify-api-js/docs/guides/session-storage.md

 As of v6 of the library, there are no `SessionStorage` implementations included and the responsibility for implementing session storage is now delegated to the application.

-The previous implementations of `SessionStorage` are now available in their own packages, the source of which is available in the respective directory in the [`Shopify/shopify-app-js` repo](https://github.com/Shopify/shopify-app-js/tree/main/packages).
+The previous implementations of `SessionStorage` are now available in their own packages, the source of which is available in the [respective directory](../../../session-storage#readme).

 |                      Package                      |  Session storage object  | Notes                                    |
 | :-----------------------------------------------: | :----------------------: | ---------------------------------------- |